Greece › Mykonos › Best Towns

 Quick Tips

 - The Golden Rule: Stay in Mykonos Town (Chora) if you want nightlife, shopping, restaurants, and the classic Mykonos experience.
-Stay at the beach if swimming and lazy days matter more than late nights.
-For first-timers, I would not stay inland around Ano Mera unless you have a rental car and know exactly why you are doing it.
+Stay at the beach if swimming, sunbeds, and lazy days matter more than late nights.

 - Best Beach Bases: Ornos and Platis Gialos are the best all-around beach areas.
-Both have great swimming, plenty of hotels, restaurants within walking distance, and better transport than most beaches.
-Both have water taxi access to other south coast beaches, including Paraga, Paradise, Super Paradise, Agrari, and Elia.
+Both have good swimming, plenty of hotels, restaurants within walking distance, and better bus service than most beaches.
+Both also have water taxi access to the south-coast beaches, including Paraga, Paradise, Super Paradise, Agrari, and Elia.

 - Booking Warning: The best hotels in Mykonos sell out early.
 For June through September, book 4 to 8 months ahead.
 For July and August, especially if you want a sea view, family room, private pool, or beach hotel, book as soon as your dates are firm.

 - Transportation Reality: Taxis are limited and expensive, especially at the airport, ferry port, beaches, and late at night.
 Do not build your trip around “we’ll just grab a cab.”
-Use the public buses, water taxis, hotel shuttles, and pre-booked transfers.
-Ride-hailing apps (Uber) can help, but cars are still limited when everyone wants one at the same time.
+Use public buses, the beach water taxi, hotel shuttles, and pre-booked transfers.
+Uber works in Mykonos mainly as a way to request licensed taxis or transfer vehicles, not as a magic fix for the island’s taxi shortage.

 My wife and I on idyllic Platis Gialos beach in Mykonos.